mapcrafter/mapcrafter/README.md

 --textures=directory

 This is the directory with the Minecraft texture files (defaults to data/textures).
-You need here the terrain.png, chest.png, enderchest.png and largechest.png (probably
-from your minecraft.jar).
-You can use the python script in the data directory to extract the images from your minecraft.jar.
+The renderer works with the new Minecraft 1.5 texture files.
+You need here the chest.png, enderchest.png, largechest.png and the blocks/ directory from your texture pack, probably everything from your minecraft.jar.
+You can use the python script 'find_images.py' in the data directory to extract the single images from your minecraft.jar.
+At the moment, the script can't extract the blocks directory.

 -j [--jobs=] number